ygemici/osz/docs/howto3-develop.md

 Additionaly to Makefile, the build system looks for [two more files](https://github.com/bztsrc/osz/blob/master/docs/drivers.md#files) along with a device driver source.

  * `platforms` - if this file exists, it can limit the compilation of the driver for specific platform(s)
- * `devices` - specifies which devices the driver supports, used by `core` during system bus enumeration.
+ * `devices` - specifies which devices are supported by the driver, used by `core` during system bus enumeration.

 Entry points
 ------------